prasqaure/Verification-of-APB-Slave-Design-by-EUVM/README.md

-# Verification
+# Verification of APB Adder using EUVM.
-The following repository consists of codes that help in verification procedures.The code uses euvm and d language.